 I did struggle with it on full-swing shots and needed to make some adjustments.
 It could have been that the grip was a little small or the shaft was a little short; I usually use a .25 inch over and a wrap or 2 under the grip.
 I also wish there were more bounce options.
 At the time of this article, there are two bounce options in the 56 degree and one bounce option in the other wedges.

 Make It Your Own

 After talking to the customer service manager, I was really intrigued by Honma’s custom capabilities.
 For a long time, you could not order custom clubs from Honma.
 It was very much what you see is what you get.
 But the direct quote I got from him was “the world is your oyster.”
 Anything you want, they will get and put it in their clubs.
 You will have to pay for it, of course, but you are not limited to stock options.

 Honma has also brought Jacob Sanborn, aka “Wedge Wizard,” a legend in the wedge customization world, on board.
 He is now making custom-stamped and finished wedges.
 Program details, such as pricing and availability, will be released soon, but you will be able to change the wedge to your liking.
 You can choose the lettering, numbering, stamping, and even change the finish on the wedges, with three additional finishes likely to be available.

 Honma also has another model called XP-1 under their Tour World series.
 These are great clubs to consider if you are in need of a draw bias and have a slower swing speed.

 Honma clubs are at a much more affordable price than they used to be, and they perform just as well as any brand on the market, if not better.
-To find out if a Homna club would be right for you and your needs, reach out to me or another golf expert here at Curated.
+To find out if a Honma club would be right for you and your needs, reach out to me or another Golf Expert here at Curated.